About The Author

 James Jenkins

-James Jenkins was born in Havre de Grace, Maryland, and was the youngest of eight children.
-Raised by his mother, Lillie Eliza Reed, and father, James Wesley Jenkins, he faced adversity early on in life; he was only ten years old when his father passed away.
-His hardworking mother supported the family by working at City Hall and as a custodian at Havre de Grace High School until her passing in 2002.
+James Jenkins was born in Havre de Grace, Maryland and was the last-born child of eight children.
+He was born to Lillie Eliza Reed, his mother, and James Wesley Jenkins, his father; hence, his early life was not that great as he was just under ten years old when his father passed away.
+The family was provided by his hardworking mother who worked at the City Hall and as a custodian at Havre de Grace High School until her death in 2002.

-After high school, James received the Al Cesky Scholarship for student-athletes.
-He attended Harford Community College, playing basketball for one year before transferring to High Point University in North Carolina as a potential walk-on, pursuing his passion for professional basketball.
+James was awarded the Al Cesky Scholarship for student-athletes after high school.
+He attended Harford Community College, where he played basketball without a scholarship, after which he transferred to High Point University in North Carolina as a potential walk-on, with the aim of pursuing his interest in professional basketball.

-However, James’ life took a dramatic turn as he encountered the “fast lane.”
-In the late 1990s, he escaped to California for a year, having lost his passion and desire for success.
-Upon returning, James discovered a new path in the hair and fashion industries, studying at Robert Paul Academy of Cosmetology and working in prominent salons across the country.
+But then James had a dramatic turn in his life when he was exposed to the fast lane.
+Later in the 1990s, he fled to California where he spent a year having lost his passion and interest in success.
+James found a new direction in the hair and fashion industries on coming back to school and graduated at Robert Paul Academy of Cosmetology and began working at high profile salons nationwide.

-Despite facing setbacks, including a divorce, James persevered.
-He soon met his life companion, who would become his wife and mother to their two beautiful sons.
-Together, they built a stable family based on a healthy relationship, overcoming the challenge of living apart due to circumstances.
-James appreciated his wife’s loyalty and commitment as a stay-at-home mom while he worked two jobs to support the family.
-Her father provided crucial support, offering a roof and time for James to develop.
+James survived despite the misfortunes, one of which was a divorce.
+Shortly, he got a life companion who would later become his wife and mother to their two beautiful sons.
+Through them, they created a stable family founded on a healthy relationship and beating the hurdle of living apart due to circumstances.
+James admired the loyalty and devotion of his wife as a stay-at-home mother, as he was employed in two jobs to take care of the family.
+The significant support was done by her father, who offered a roof and time for James to grow.

-James’s passion for basketball was balanced by his desire to entertain and make people feel better about themselves.
-This led him to writing, using his life experiences and lessons learned to touch the lives of others.
-Through his writing, he reconstructed the life he felt he deserved.
+The’ love of basketball was combined with his aspiration to entertain people and make them feel good about themselves.
+This prompted him to write, and through his life experience and the things that he had learnt, he was able to reach out to the lives of others.
+In writing he rebuilt the life which he thought he deserved.

 0